-Dr. Thornhill is the Vice Chair of Experiential and Professional Education in the Department of Pharmacy Practice.
+Dr. Tina Thornhill is the Vice-Chair of Experiential and Professional Education in the Department of Pharmacy Practice.
 She is a 1991 graduate of the Campbell University School of Pharmacy and completed a residency in geriatrics and long-term care with Campbell University at the Methodist Retirement Community in Durham, NC.
-In 1992, she became the Clinical Pharmacy Specialist in Geriatrics at the VA Medical Center in Salem, VA.
+In 1992, she was the Clinical Pharmacy Specialist in Geriatrics at the VA Medical Center in Salem, VA.
 In 1996, she returned to Campbell as a full-time faculty member precepting students at Wake Forest Baptist Health in Winston-Salem.
-She was appointed Vice Chair for Professional Education in 2015 and assumed the responsibility as Vice Chair for Experiential Education in 2019.
-Her clinical areas of interest are geriatric medicine and neurology.
-Her professional interests include preceptor and professional development and experiential education.
-She has been recognized as “Preceptor of the Year” and “Teacher of the Year.”
-She is a Board Certified Geriatric Pharmacist and a Fellow of the American Society of Consultant Pharmacists.
-She is active in state and national pharmacy organizations and currently serves as the Editor-in-Chief for the North Carolina Pharmacist.
+She was appointed Vice-Chair for Professional Education in 2015 and assumed the responsibility of Vice-Chair for Experiential Education in 2019.
+During her tenure, she has chaired and served on many University, College, and Department Committees including, but not limited to Curriculum, Student Conduct & Professionalism, Assessment, and Experiential Education.
+Her clinical areas of interest are numerous but favor geriatric medicine and neurology.
+Her professional interests include preceptor and professional development, and experiential education.
+Dr. Thornhill has been recognized several times as “Preceptor of the Year” and “Teacher of the Year.”
+She is a Board Certified Geriatric Pharmacist, a Fellow member of ASCP, a steering committee member of the OAAA, and a member of AACP and NCAP.
+She is also the Editor-in-Chief for the North Carolina Pharmacist.